imteekay/programming-language-research/research/experiments/typescript/README.md

 ### Scanner

-The `scanner` receives the text (source code) and outputs a sequence of tokens.
+The `scanner` receives the text (source code) and outputs a sequence of tokens: text -> tokens

 ```typescript
 const msg: string = 'Hello, World';